Kong/kong/UPGRADE.md

 - The required OpenResty version has been bumped to 1.13.6.2.
 If you are installing Kong from one of our distribution packages, you are not affected by this change.
-- Support for PostreSQL 9.4 (deprecated in 0.12.0) is now dropped.
+- Support for PostgreSQL 9.4 (deprecated in 0.12.0) is now dropped.
 - Support for Cassandra 2.1 (deprecated in 0.12.0) is now dropped.

 ##### Configuration